-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 In the tweet above, the Deadpool actor comments on the fact that the people standing behind Hugh look more like they are protesting Wolverine than celebrating him.

 Now, some celebrities could – and probably would – take the Deadpool sense of humor the wrong way.
-Over the nearly two decades that Jackman has had the pleasure of portraying Wolverine, he had embraced Ryan Reynold’s sense of humor instead of being offended by it.
+Over the nearly decade and a half that Jackman has had the pleasure of being Wolverine, he had embraced Ryan Reynold’s sense of humor instead of being offended by it.
 As such, Jackman responded to what Ryan had to say about his picture in Beijing.

 Really…Guy … Really?!@VancityReynolds https://t.co/HL0bv16rhC